MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 1. Run the following script to get a list of flows in the environment, including flows that were soft-deleted within the past 28 days.

-    If the `IncludeDeleted` parameter is not recognized, you might be working with an older version of the PowerShell scripts.
-Ensure that you are using the [latest version](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.147) of the script modules and retry the steps.
+    If the `IncludeDeleted` parameter isn't recognized, you might be working with an older version of the PowerShell scripts.
+Ensure that you're using the [latest version](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.147) of the script modules and retry the steps.

    ``` PowerShell
    Get-AdminFlow -EnvironmentName 41a90621-d489-4c6f-9172-81183bd7db6c -IncludeDeleted $true